 16. Jill Scott

 Our penultimate singer, we have Monica Denise Arnold, who is one of the most influential R&B artists of the past 25 years.
-She sang in the gospel choir when she was a child but found success upon the release of her first album Miss Thang at age 15.
+She sang in the gospel choir when she was young but found success upon the release of her first album Miss Thang at age 15.

 Summing Up Our List Of Famous Black Female Vocalists

 The phenomenal black female singers on the list have the extraordinary ability to touch people worldwide with their voices.
 Having made their mark on the world, these women continue to be iconic and leave us with some of the best songs of the century.

-But, there wouldn’t be enough room to list all the amazing women that should be on this post.
+However, there wouldn’t be enough room to list all the amazing women that should be on this post.
 Who do you think we missed off?
 Let us know and we’ll add them in!